kalxas/rasdaman/doc/main/04_ql-guide.rst

 **Note**

-As in the previous section, two cases have to be distinguished:
+Two cases have to be distinguished:

 -  Both left hand array expression and right hand array expression operate on the same array, for example: ::